What is Demand Planning?

 You might start simply: just averaging last year's sales for the same period.
 But as you get more sophisticated, you add statistical methods that automatically detect seasonality, trends, and irregularities.
 Eventually, some companies deploy machine learning models that process massive datasets and detect patterns humans would never spot.

 The goal is to establish what "normal" demand looks like for each product.
 For a winter heating product, you might see demand spike 300% from October through February.
-For a summer beach item, demand might be nearly flat except July and August.
+For a summer beach item, demand might be nearly flat except in July and August.
 For an industrial widget with stable B2B customers, demand might be remarkably consistent month after month.

 Your baseline forecast captures these patterns.
-It's not perfect, it can't predict unexpected events, but it gives you a starting point grounded in historical reality.
+It's not perfect; it can't predict unexpected events, but it gives you a starting point grounded in historical reality.

-2. Adjustments: Accounting for Known Changes
+2. Adjustments: accounting for known changes

 Once you have your baseline, you adjust it based on things you know are coming.